Japanese JLPT Grammar Point

 Kono piza wa yasai ga sukunai no wa mada shimo, aji mo warui.

-It's not just that this pizza has few vegetables, the taste is also bad.
+It’s not just that this pizza has few vegetables, it also tastes bad.

 たまに遅刻するのはまだしも、連絡もせずに遅刻するのは許せない。